HRTP (Human Resources Training Programme - Japan industry insight)

 Are you considering venturing into the Japanese market?

 Since the first session in 1987, more than 600 companies across Europe have benefited from knowledge and concrete tools for better approaching the Japanese market.

-- come from companies intending to supply Japanese companies at home or abroad, or
+- come from companies intending to supply Japanese companies,

 - wish to learn about management practices and technological developments in Japan.